A-M-V.ORG

 Priority Revisions

-Using information gathered from the usability tests, I applied the following changes and more to the high fidelity prototype:
+Using information from the usability tests, I applied the following changes and more to the high fidelity prototype:

 2. Navigation: To improve usability, I reorganized navigation into four main categories: Contests, Forum, About, and Support Us.
 I also refined the logo and reduced the header size to save space.